aobakwekeeme/ssrms.co.za2/DOMAIN_ANALYSIS.md

 - **Language Diversity:** Multiple official languages requiring multilingual support considerations

 ### Integration Requirements
-The new system must integrate with existing government databases, accommodate offline functionality for areas with poor connectivity, support mobile-first design principles, and maintain compatibility with current business processes while gradually digitizing manual workflows.
+The system has been designed to integrate with existing government databases, accommodate offline functionality for areas with poor connectivity, support mobile-first design principles, and maintain compatibility with current business processes while gradually digitizing manual workflows.

+### Current System Architecture
+The implemented system features:
+- **Role-based Authentication**: Three distinct user roles with appropriate access controls
+- **Responsive Design**: Mobile-first approach using Tailwind CSS
+- **Comprehensive Information Architecture**: Complete set of informational pages including compliance standards, privacy policy (POPIA-compliant), and support documentation
+- **Dashboard Interfaces**: Customized dashboards for each user role showing relevant metrics, actions, and information
+- **Demo Data System**: Functional demonstration using hardcoded data to simulate real-world scenarios
+- **Navigation Structure**: Intuitive navigation with proper routing between all system components

+### Technical Implementation Details
+- **Frontend Framework**: React 18.3.1 with TypeScript for type safety
+- **Styling**: Tailwind CSS for responsive, utility-first styling
+- **Routing**: React Router DOM for client-side navigation
+- **State Management**: React Context API for authentication and user state
+- **Icons**: Lucide React for consistent iconography
+- **Build System**: Vite for fast development and optimized production builds
 ---

-*This document serves as the foundational understanding of the SpazaShop Registration Management System domain and will be updated as the project evolves and new insights are gained.*
+*This document serves as the foundational understanding of the SpazaShop Registration Management System domain and reflects the current implementation status.
+It will continue to be updated as the project evolves with backend integration and additional features.*